josefinelofgren/react-calendar/README.md

 - Create a new user
 - Keep track of your tasks through a calendar
 - Add new, check or delete tasks
+- Open up any day from the calendar to get an overview on the specifik days tasks.